3D-Prover: Diversity Driven Theorem Proving With Determinantal Point Processes: Introduction

 \subsection{Related work}

-There is little prior work on learning the effect of a tactic on the proving environment. ~\cite{xin_deepseek-prover-v15_2024} recently included successful environment responses as an auxiliary learning objective, however do not investigate the task in detail.
-We extend this by modeling the error likelihood, error messages and execution time, which we use to generate useful tactic representations.
-Several approaches have used previous proof attempts to improve performance, using the sparse binary signal from the proof status of a goal~\citep{bansal_holist_2019, wu_tacticzero_2021}.
-This has been used to improve search algorithms, as done in~\citep{lample_hypertree_2022, polu_formal_2022, wang_dt-solver_2023}.
-These approaches do not consider the diversity of the nodes expanded, with nothing preventing the search from exploring semantically similar paths. ~\cite{xin_deepseek-prover-v15_2024} uses intrinsic reward for exploration by rewarding new nodes in the search tree.
-The addition of any node is rewarded equally, even if they are similar (but not identical) to existing nodes.
-We instead select tactics based on their diversity with respect to the resulting nodes. ~\cite{first_diversity-driven_2022} use a diverse ensemble of models to improve proof performance, whereas we focus on diversity with respect to the environment response, given an arbitrary underlying model (or models).
+There is little prior work on learning the effect of a tactic on the proving environment, with only ~\citet{xin_deepseek-prover-v15_2024} using successful environment responses as an auxiliary objective.
+We investigate the task in detail, as well as learning the error likelihood, error messages and execution time, which we use to generate useful tactic representations.
+Several approaches use previous proof attempts to improve performance, using the sparse binary signal from the proof result~\citep{li2024surveydeeplearningtheorem}.
+This has been used to improve search~\citep{lample_hypertree_2022, wang_dt-solver_2023}, however these approaches do not consider node diversity, with nothing preventing the exploration of semantically similar paths. ~\citet{first_diversity-driven_2022} examine a diverse ensemble of tactic models, whereas we focus on diversity with respect to the search, given an arbitrary underlying tactic model (or models).
+Recently,~\citet{carts2025} select subgoals based on their diversity, with a simple embedding model over the subgoal text.
+Our approach does not need to execute the tactics, as we learn embeddings reflecting the environment dynamics and use these to select tactics before execution, thereby saving resources.